About Canadian Organic Growers

 News

-In the summer of 2024, the Regenerative Organic Oats (ROO) program was in full swing across the fields of participating program farmers based in the Prairies.
-In the heat of the summer, our Program Coordinator, Wes, took a visit to ROO participant Nathan’s farm.
+In the summer of 2024, the Regenerative Organic Oats (ROO) program was in full swing across the fields of participating Prairie farmers.
+The summer was winding down, and that’s when our ROO Program Coordinator, Dru, drove down to Canora, Saskatchewan to visit Terry on his farm.

-In the summer of 2024, the Regenerative Organic Oats (ROO) program was in full swing across the fields of participating program farmers based in the Prairies.
-One sunny day, our Program Coordinator, Dru, visited Leonard’s farm.
+In the summer of 2024, the Regenerative Organic Oats (ROO) program was in full swing across the fields of participating Prairie farmers.
+It was late July in Kipling, Saskatchewan when Dru arrived at Meadow View Ranch to visit the Waynert Family.

 Events